mockoon/mockoon.com/content/docs/latest/about.md

 ## Serverless documentation

 You will find the [serverless package documentation](https://github.com/mockoon/mockoon/blob/main/packages/serverless/README.md) in its dedicated readme file on the repository.
 It covers the package usage instructions and specific features.

+> 🎓 Discover our official online course designed to help you get started with API mocking and API design.
+Coming soon!
+[Learn more](/course/)